Russia in the Eurovision Song Contest 1995: At Eurovision

 Eurovision Song Contest 1995 took place at the Point Theatre in Dublin, Ireland, on 13 May 1995.

 The Eurovision Song Contest 1995 took place at the Point Theatre in Dublin, Ireland, on 13 May 1995.
 According to the Eurovision rules, the 23-country participant list for the contest was composed of: the winning country from the previous year's contest and host country Ireland, highest placed 17 countries, other than the previous year's winner, from the previous year's contest, five countries which were relegated from the participation in the 1994 contest and any eligible countries who didn't participate in this contest.
 As Russia was one of the highest placed 17 countries in the 1994 contest, it was thus permitted to participate.
 The running order for the contest was decided by a draw held on 9 December 1994; Russia was assigned to perform 6th at the 1995 contest, following Norway and preceding Iceland.
-The contest was televised in Russia on ORT in delay without the voting sequence on 15 May 1995 and on Radio 101 with the commentary by Olesya Trifonova.
+The contest was televised in Russia on ORT, without the voting sequence on 15 May 1995 and on Radio 101, both with commentary by Olesya Trifonova.

 Kirkorov took part in technical rehearsals on 8 and 10 May 1995, followed by three dress rehearsals held in the afternoon and evening of 12 May and the afternoon of 13 May.
 The Russian performance featured Kirkorov on stage wearing a white shirt and black trousers, joined by internal selection participants Vocal Band as backing vocalists.
 After the voting concluded, Russia scored 17 points and placed 17th.
 At the time this result was Russia's worst placing in its competitive history.
 The Russian conductor at the contest was Mikhail Finberg.
 Following the contest, ORT implied that Russia had emerged as the winner; Eurovision Song Contest historian John Kennedy O'Connor stated in his book The Eurovision Song Contest: The Official History that Kirkorov's performance was shown last and none of the voting was shown in order to give this impression.
 Giacomo Natali stated in his book Capire l'Eurovision that ORT "[moved] his performance to the end and removed voting and results: that night, the audience from home saw the connection end with ovation of the audience for the Russian singer".